birdandhike.com logo

 Getting to the Trailhead

-Billy Goat Peak is located about 2.5 hours east of Las Vegas, out in the wild, remote, and scenic Gold Butte Region south of the town of Mesquite (northeast end of Lake Mead).
+Billy Goat Peak is located out in Gold Butte National Monument at the northeast end of Lake Mead, about 2.5 hours northeast of Las Vegas in a wild, remote, and scenic area south of Mesquite.

 billy goat hike